ckeditor/ckeditor5/docs/installation/index.md

 		},

 		'quiz-resolution-migrateFromV4': {
-			content: 'Based on your answers, we recommend you to check out the {@link installation/getting-started/migration-from-ckeditor-4 CKEditor 4 migration guide}.',
+			content: 'Based on your answers, you should check out the {@link installation/getting-started/migration-from-ckeditor-4 CKEditor 4 migration guide}.',
 			buttons: QUIZ_RESOLUTION_BUTTON_DEFINITIONS
 		},